The Mountain Heritage Literary

-Fellowship submissions should be uploaded as a single document to our online form here and must accompany payment.
+Fellowship submissions should be uploaded as a single document to our online form and must accompany payment .
 If you have any questions or problems submitting electronically, please contact Denton Loving.

 Please do not seek information on the status of your application before the announcement date listed above.

-The 2012 Jean Ritchie Fellowship recipient was Amy Clark of Big Stone Gap, Virginia.
+The winner of the 2012 Jean Ritchie Fellowship recipient was Amy Clark of Big Stone Gap, Virginia.

 The winner of the 2011 Jean Ritchie Fellowship recipient was Tiffany Williams of McRoberts, Kentucky.